A7medAbdien/TwitterPro/README.md

-# Twitter Dashboard
+# Twitter Dashboard, I will take Elon Musk as an example

 this project helps to answer, what I can twit today?
 The Dashboard will show...
 1. the most liked tweets
 2. the tended tweets/ as a hashtags
+3. what the user following liked yesterday
-3. what the user followers liked yesterday
+4. what the user followers liked yesterday

 ## would like to add, but only for the enterprise